JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Step 7: Mint Tokens

-In order to make payments and fund tasks within your colony, you will need to mint some tokens.
-If you are using an existing token that already has some tokens in supply, you can skip this step.
+In order to fund payments within your colony, you will first need to mint some tokens.
+If you did not change the input in `// Step 3: Create Token`, which used a value of `18` for your token decimals, the following `amount` will be equivalent to `1` token in the smallest unit.

 Add the following code below `// Step 7: Mint Tokens`: